philadams-zz/philadams.net/src/quotes.md

 -
 > In this world without quiet corners, there can be no easy escapes from
 > history, from hullabaloo, from terrible, unquiet fuss. _Salman Rusdie_

 -
+> The greatest challenge to any thinker [designer] is stating the problem in a
+> way that will allow a solution. _Bertrand Russell_

+-
 > Perfection is achieved, not when there is nothing more to add, but